Congressman Bill Johnson’s life and career have always centered around a commitment to hard work and making a difference in the community.

 Following his retirement from military service, Johnson helped create two information technology consulting companies, and served as Chief Information Officer for a global manufacturing company headquartered in Eastern Ohio.
 He’s been active in his church and community.
 He was first elected to Congress in November 2010.

 Bill Johnson currently serves on the House Energy & Commerce and Budget Committees.
-On February 16, 2017, President Trump signed Johnson’s eighth bill into law — H.J.
+On February 16, 2017, President Trump signed Johnson’s bill into law — H.J.
 Res.
 38, that eliminated a harmful Obama-era anti-coal regulation.
 Last November, he was elected to his fourth term earning 70 percent of the vote.
+Since first being elected, 17 pieces of his legislation have been signed into law.

 Bill Johnson resides in Marietta with his wife LeeAnn and son Nathan.
 Johnson is also the proud parent of three other successful grown children: Joshua, Julie, and Jessica, and he has six grandchildren.